jebbard/emacs-moin-mode/README.md

 ## Bug Reports

+Please check first if the issue might already be a [known issue](#kown-issues).
 Please create a bug in the [GitHub bug tracker](https://github.com/jebbard/emacs-moin-mode/issues).